Okay gang! Who’s getting ready to send an email on behalf of their org?

-The second part of your goal is your audience.
+Then, focus on your audience.
 Who are the people you want to reach?
-Specifically, what is their relationship to your org; donor, volunteer, prospective supporter, constituent?
+Specifically, what is their relationship to your org and what is their level of engagement?

-Once you’re clear on who you’re emailing and why, it’s time to get into the nitty gritty planning details.
-A.k.A, my happy place.
+Once you’re clear on who you’re emailing & why, it’s time to get to planning.

 How to Plan & Organize Your Nonprofit’s Email Campaign